Percona-Lab/percona-docstreamer/readme.md

 We have also implemented an auto-healing capability.
 If a record fails validation due to a mismatch but is later updated by the source application, the tool automatically removes the associated failure entry because the previous state is no longer relevant.
 While the validation process never modifies data, it allows you to confirm not only that data has been synchronized, but also that records continue to update correctly as your application remains active prior to cutover.
 This feature provides peace of mind and ensures that the source and destination datasets are an exact match before the final cutover.

 Please keep in mind that in busy systems it is perfectly normal for some records to be temporarily flagged as invalid until CDC has applied the latest changes.
 This is expected behavior, particularly in heavily used environments where frequent updates—often to the same records—are common.
-To prevent database bloat during systemic data mismatches (e.g., schema mismatches due to high volume of updates to the same records many times in many collections), the tool limits the number of detailed failure records stored.

 #### Status